dgrisafe/academic-kickstart/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Talks & Presentations"
+title = "Talks"
-subtitle = ""
+subtitle = "Recent Talks and Presentations"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 3

   # Choose how many pages you would like to offset by
   offset = 0